 "I'm the decider."George Walker Bush (born July 6, 1946) is an American politician who was the 43rd President of the United States from 2001 to 2009 and 46th Governor of Texas from 1995 to 2000.
 As President, he succeeded Bill Clinton, and was succeeded by Barack Obama.
 The son of former President George Herbert Walker Bush, he was an owner of the Texas Rangers baseball team before defeating Ann Richards in the 1994 Texas gubernatorial election, prior to reaching the White House.
 Famous for his frequent malapropisms (known as Bushisms), such as "I know how hard it is to put food on your family".
 Ushered in a veritable golden age of political satire in America.
 Also "starred" in not one, but two sitcoms (That's My Bush! and Lil' Bush, both on Comedy Central), which pushed satirical boundaries in doing so.
 Got elected by a very narrow margin (leaving him as only the fourth person to be elected president despite not securing the highest number of votes) and the first to do so since Benjamin Harrison in 1888 (112 years prior), complete with controversy and demands for recounts; won his second election more traditionally with far less controversy (although there were several disputes over voter fraud/voter disenfranchisement).
-A brief policy overview: President during the September 11 terrorist attacks, ordered the subsequent invasion of Afghanistan and achieved highest recorded approval ratings in the aftermath; decided to invade and occupy Iraq on grounds that proved dubious at best, the length and cost of the occupation resulted in historic low approval ratings as his second term drew to a close; invested in AIDS awareness programs in Africa, and the fledgling science of nanotechnology; signed the US out of the Kyoto accords; promoted the No Child Left Behind Act; signed the PATRIOT Act into law; oversaw tax cuts for the rich and bailoutsnote for the big banks.
+A brief policy overview: President during the September 11 terrorist attacks, ordered the subsequent invasion of Afghanistan and achieved highest recorded approval ratings in the aftermath; decided to invade and occupy Iraq on grounds that proved dubious at best, the length and cost of the occupation resulted in historic low approval ratings as his second term drew to a close; invested in AIDS awareness programs in Africa, and the fledgling science of nanotechnology; signed the US out of the Kyoto accords; promoted the No Child Left Behind Act; signed the PATRIOT Act into law; oversaw tax cuts (mostly) for the rich at the beginning of his term and bailoutsnote for the big banks toward the end of it.
 Some editors would probably have some triumphant line of argument to add here in support or opposition of any of those, but they should know better.
 Helped popularize the phrase, "I'm <Your Name here>, and I approve this message.", which is now standard operating procedure for political ads on TV, usually as an alternative to the "Paid for by..." voiceover.
 Had a memoir released in November 2010.
 Bush is one of two sons of Presidents to become President (the other being John Quincy Adams), and he is a fifth cousin four times removed of former president Franklin Pierce.
 He is also the first descendant of a former president to serve two terms (John Quincy Adams and Benjamin Harrison both served one).
 Bush endured one assassination attempt: a guy lobbed a grenade at him while making a speech with Georgian President Mikheil Saakashvili in Tblisi, but the grenade was a dud, and Dubya was completely unharmed.
-This makes him the first president since James Monroe elected in a year divisible by ten neither to die while in office nor to be severely injured in an assassination attempt (or, you know, actually be successfully assassinated).
+This makes him the first president since James Monroe to totally avert the Curse of Tippecanoe (be elected in a year divisible by ten and die while in office, either due to sickness or to being successfully assassinated) without even suffering from serious injury.
 In 2015, his brother John Ellis "Jeb" Bush ran for the Republican presidential nomination and was highly expected to become their 2016 nominee.
 However, he got overshadowed by Donald Trump, suspending his campaign in February 2016 after a disappointing finish in the South Carolina primaries.

 Tropes associated with George W. Bush (and his cabinet) in media and portrayals in fiction: